-In Grades 1 & 2 children are expected to read for at least 10-15 minutes every school night.
+In Grades 1 & 2 children are expected to read for at least 15 minutes every school night.
 Their book should be recorded in their journal and signed by a parent.
-From week 3 in term one children will also be given dictation sentences for the week.
-They are expected to practice these daily and will be tested weekly.
+From week 6 in term one children will also be given up to 5 words for the week.
+They are expected to practice these and will be tested weekly.
 For parents and students seeking further extension and variety, Mathletics and Reading Eggs are encouraged.
 Passwords will be provided.